St Mary Immaculate Catholic Primary School: Second World War

-The School's air raid shelters were built on the grounds of nearby Warwick Castle which could be accessed through a door in the school wall.
+The school's air raid shelters were built on the grounds of nearby Warwick Castle, which could be accessed through a door in the school wall.
 There were two; one for infants (5–7) and juniors (8–11) and another for seniors (11–14).
 Both were equipped with two chemical toilets and three hurricane lamps.

 Luckily, the shelters were only ever used for practice.

-The 1960s: An overcrowded school
+The 1960s

 By the time Mr. Tony Melton arrived in 1963, there were 120 pupils.
 When he left in 1967, the number had swollen to 200.
 He remembered his time at St. Mary Immaculate as the happiest of his career.

 The infant teacher had 63 children in her class and one of Mr. Melton's first actions as headmaster was to appoint another teacher for that group.
-By 1967 the school had six classes; three in the main building, one in a black and white building up the hill from the school, one in a portable building beside the presbytery and another in a portable building in the playground.
+By 1967 the school had six classes; three in the main building, one in a black-and-white building up the hill from the school, one in a portable building beside the presbytery and another in a portable building in the playground.
 Each class had around 35–40 pupils.

 In 1969, the local MP raised the problem of overcrowding in parliament.
 The results led to the building of a new school.

-Priory pools
+A New School Building at Priory Pools

 Work began on a new building in Priory pools in 1971.
 In April 1972 the juniors moved into the new school, with the infants joining them in the February of the following year.
 The newer, larger grounds allowed for a swimming pool to be built.
 This was finished in 1974.

-Easter flood
+Easter 1998 Flood

-On Maundy Thursday, 9 April 1998 it began to rain.
+On Maundy Thursday, 9 April 1998, it began to rain.
 One month's rain fell in just twelve hours.
 All rivers were put on red alert.
 The following day, the river Leam burst its banks.
-The school was badly damaged and the pupils attended other schools whilst repairs were carried out.
+The school was damaged and the pupils attended other schools whilst repairs were carried out.

-Centenary Celebrations
+Centenary celebrations

-In 2005, under the headship of Robert Gargan, St Mary Immaculate Catholic Primary School celebrated its Centenary.
+In 2005, under the headship of Robert Gargan, St Mary Immaculate Catholic Primary School celebrated its centenary.
 There were concerts, a Celebration Mass and the publication of the history of the school.
-A conservation garden was built on the site of the former swimming pool which had fallen into disuse.
+A conservation garden was built on the site of the former swimming pool, which had fallen into disuse.